What’s the hype around hydrogen?

 Green hydrogen’s promise and progress

-With hydrogen currently surging in the energy industry, green hydrogen, specifically, holds enormous potential to decarbonize various sectors, especially in industries like long-haul transport and chemical production (such as oil refining, ammonia, methanol, and iron and steel), where emissions reduction is particularly challenging.
+With hydrogen currently surging in the energy industry, green hydrogen, specifically, holds enormous potential to decarbonise various sectors, especially in industries like long-haul transport and chemical production (such as oil refining, ammonia, methanol, and iron and steel), where emissions reduction is particularly challenging.
 Not only improving air quality but also enhancing energy security.

 With this growth comes policies that directly support investment in hydrogen technologies.
 For example, the Netherlands recently allocated €800 million to enable the production of carbon neutral hydrogen, aiming to achieve a 4GW capacity by 2030.
 Additionally, one-third of the €1.8 trillion investments from the NextGenerationEU Recovery Plan and the EU’s seven-year budget will fund the European Green Deal.